entando/entando-components/plugins/entando-plugin-jpfastcontentedit/README.md

 **Installation**

-In order to install Fast Content Edit Plugin, you should to insert the following dependency in the pom.xml file of your project:
+In order to install Fast Content Edit Plugin, you must insert the following dependency in the pom.xml file of your project:

 ````
 <dependency>